HomeLatest NewsIndustryMicrosoft’s $68.7 billion Activision deal under UK antitrust agency lens

 Register Now →

-“We’re committed to answering questions from regulators and ultimately believe a thorough review will help the deal close with broad confidence, and that it will be positive for competition,” Lisa Tanzi, corporate vice president and general counsel of Microsoft reported to have said in a statement.
+“We’re committed to answering questions from regulators and ultimately believe a thorough review will help the deal close with broad confidence, and that it will be positive for competition,” Lisa Tanzi, vice and general counsel of Microsoft reported to have said in a statement.

 “We expect and think it’s appropriate for regulators to take a close look at this acquisition,” Tanzi said.